Bench and Pedestal Wheel Mounting

 - Place the threads of the central spindle in the direction that allows the nut to tighten because of the force of the work being done.

-- Ensure all safety guards are in place.
+- Ensure all safety guards are in place and properly tightened.

-- Wear appropriate personal protective equipment (e.g. safety eye glasses with side shields/full face shield, dust mask, cotton gloves and hearing protectors).
+- Wear appropriate personal protective equipment (e.g., eye protection with side shields/full face shield, respiratory protection, protective clothing such as an apron or long-sleeves and well-fitting gloves, and hearing protectors).